Please note that Tapas no longer supports Internet Explorer.

 Shyamu rubbed proudly under his nose.

 Shyamu would borrow books for a few days from his friend, the book peddler, and keep them tucked away in the stable.
 Whenever Serelith found a free moment, away from the noise of noble life, she would slip into the quiet of the stable and read.
-The scent of hay, the stamping of horses, and the soft rustle of turning pages became their secret world.
+While the mansion walls were lined with dusty manuals on how to be a silent bride, the stable hay smelled of ink and adventure—the only place where her mind was truly free.

 When she left, Shyamu would carefully hide the books or carry them home, as if guarding treasure.
 At first, he only watched her lips move as she read aloud, the strange letters meaning nothing to him.
 But Serelith was patient, and slowly, she taught him.
 What had once been marks on a page became words, and words became worlds.